-In February 2020 we achieved Toitu Enviromark Silver certification.
+In March 2021 we achieved Toitū Enviromark Gold certification.

 Our current sustainability initiatives include:

-- Extensive recycling programmes including plastics, paper, cardboard, medical PVC, glass, aluminium and fluorescent light tubes.
+- Extensive recycling including plastics, paper, cardboard, aluminium, steel, medical PVC, glass, e-waste, fluorescent light tubes;

-- Careful, audited disposal of hazardous medical and cytotoxic waste.
+- Careful, audited disposal of hazardous waste and medical and cytotoxic waste;

-- Cultivation of a small kitchen garden (herbs, greens, salad, tomatoes, lemons) and a worm farm for food scraps recycling.
+- Maintenance of a small kitchen garden (herbs, salad, tomatoes, lemons) and a worm farm for food scraps;

-- Where possible, selection of local, responsibly grown food for our patients and staff.
+- Where possible, selection of local, responsibly grown food for patients and staff;

 - Smart building controls to minimise power and water consumption.